-Auto parts stores employed 24,622 in Ohio, 17,717 in Michigan, and 13,479 in Indiana.
-These parts stores paid an average weekly wage of \$633 in IN and \$660 in OH.
-However, MI paid \$781.
-(QCEW, 2019).
+Auto parts stores employed 24,622 in Ohio, 17,717 in Michigan, and 13,479 in Indiana in 2019.
+These parts stores paid an average weekly wage of \$633 in Indiana and \$660 in Ohio.
+However, Michigan paid \$781 (QCEW 2019).
 Overall, the average national weekly wage in this sector was \$693.
-The demographic distribution of employees was most similar to that of repair and maintenance with 17 percent female, 9 percent Black or African-American, 2 percent Asian and 22 percent Hispanic or Latino.
+The demographic distribution of employees was most similar to that of repair and maintenance, with 17 percent female, 9 percent Black or African American, 2 percent Asian, and 22 percent Hispanic or Latino.

-Conclusion.
+Conclusion

-The motor vehicle manufacturing industry sits at the top of a unique transportation ecosystem within the U.S. with a web of retail and service businesses that employ over four and a half million Americans whose jobs and incomes are dependent upon distributing and servicing those vehicles.
+The motor vehicle manufacturing industry sits at the top of a unique transportation ecosystem within the United States, with a web of retail and service businesses that employ over four-and-a-half million Americans, whose jobs and incomes are dependent upon distributing and servicing those vehicles.
 It is apparent that the shift to electric vehicles will, over time, have a significant impact on the need for repair and maintenance services.
 In addition, the business models for automobile franchise dealerships, retail fuel sales, independent repair and maintenance shops, and auto parts stores may be seriously challenged, albeit for different reasons.

 Collectively, these sectors support over 387,000 establishments, many of them small businesses.
-For instance, the average size of the 163,000 automotive repair and maintenance establishments is only six employees.
-In modeling the pace and impacts of vehicle electrification, it will be important for policy makers at the local, state, and federal levels to establish business diversification simulators to provide alternative pathways for these sectors that are so dependent on the existing internal combustion technology.
+For instance, the average size of the 163,000 automotive repair and maintenance establishments in the United States is only six employees.
+In modeling the pace and impacts of vehicle electrification, it will be important for policymakers at the local, state, and federal levels to establish business diversification simulators to provide alternative pathways for these sectors that are so dependent on the existing internal combustion technology.

-It is also important to note the wage differential and racial, ethnic, and gender make up of these different sectors.
-As indicated in Table 7 below in 2019, motor vehicle manufacturing jobs paid, on average, significantly higher than any others at \$1597 per week-40 (QCEW, 2019) percent above average U.S. weekly wages-followed by the manufacturing jobs in automotive parts, and then body and trailers.
-Average dealership wages are slightly above the lowest paid in the automotive manufacturing sector (MV Body and Trailer).
+It is also important to note the wage differential and racial, ethnic, and gender makeup of these different sectors.
+As indicated in Table 7 below, in 2019, motor vehicle manufacturing jobs paid, on average, significantly higher wages than any others at \$1,597 per week-40 percent above average U.S. weekly wages (QCEW 2019)-followed by the manufacturing jobs in automotive parts, then body and trailers.
+Average dealership wages are slightly above the lowest paid in automotive manufacturing in the MV body and trailer sector.